rodfp/Kontwapp/README.md

 [![Kontwapp demo](http://img.youtube.com/vi/KKejYXYabz0/0.jpg)](https://www.youtube.com/watch?v=KKejYXYabz0 "Kontwapp demo")

 ## The project
-Kontwapp counts with it's own network layer implementation which handles already the most common error types.
+Kontwapp counts with its own network layer implementation which handles already the most common error types.
 It can be expanded to any customized errors needed to show to the user.<br />
 It has it's own core data model to keep the data stored and add offline functionality in the future.<br />
 Other than that, it's a simple app with two screens.
 One to watch your current counters and another to add any other counter that you'd like.<br />
 It also shows the total number of whatever objects or activities you're keeping track of.